 Can you smell the mountain air yet?!?!

-Ten days to go!
-Your training is mostly done (or not as the case may be but it’s too late anyway), nothing left to do but enjoy the taper, drink lots of water, eat lots of greens/carbs/fat and relax.
+Five More Sleeps!!
+Your training is done (or not as the case may be, but it’s too late to change that) and there’s nothing left to do but enjoy the taper, drink lots of water, eat lots of greens/carbs/fat and relax.

 1. Entries and Substitutions

 Please note that entries and substitutions are closed.

 For a deep mountain race we’ve been very fortunate over the last few years and have been feeling that we’re due a little weather.
 Well this year might be the year!
 It’s not looking dramatic but the forecasts are definitely predicting some wet and colder conditions for Race Weekend.
 Actually not terrible running weather, but we cannot stress enough how important it is to take your Compulsory Equipment seriously!
 The tragic events in China earlier this year still weigh heavily on the entire global trail community, and even more than ever the focus is on safety safety safety!
 These are mountains, and a small item of clothing can literally mean the difference between life and death.
 Make sure you are well acquainted with the Compulsory Kit requirements in the various weather conditions Equipment List.
 As we have done previously we will be applying a Zero Tolerance Policy to infringements.
 We will be calling the official Weather Status closer to the time, but it is looking very likely to be variable, which means: